Skip to content

 Context.
 Prototype graph mutation tools (orbit.graph.add, orbit.graph.delete, orbit.graph.move, and orbit.graph.write) implied that graph-node locks could coordinate write safety.
 That is not true for the workflow Orbit actually uses: agents commonly work in separate worktrees and branches, each with its own graph ref.
 A lock inside a branch-local graph snapshot cannot reliably serialize writes in another worktree.

 Decision.
 Remove graph mutation tools from the public tool/MCP surface.
 Keep the current agent-facing graph API read-only: overview, search, show, pack, refs, callers, implementors, and deps.
-Use task context_files plus orbit.task.locks.reserve as the version’s preflight write guard, with optimistic integration/review checks as the final authority for stale or overlapping edits.
+Use task_gate_pipeline and its reserve_locks activity to reserve task context_files as this version’s preflight write guard, with optimistic integration/review checks as the final authority for stale or overlapping edits.
 Internal working-graph and operation-log code may remain as deferred implementation substrate, but it is not advertised as a current agent API.

 Consequences.